Danucosukosuko/ChinaBroadcast-RDS-Encoder/README.md

 ---

-## Safety & legal

-This tool sends RDS frames to an FM transmitter.
-Use it only with equipment you own or are explicitly authorized to test.
-Transmitting on licensed FM frequencies without authorization is illegal in most jurisdictions.
-The author and contributors are not responsible for misuse.

----

 ## Contributing

 * Bug reports and pull requests are welcome.
 Keep changes focused (e.g., add tests, improve error handling or modularize the code).